+"Ocrimini! - your Majesty! - I thought-"

-"O crimini !--your Majesty !--I thought---" "That I was out of hearing, doubtless," said mands?"
+"That I was out of hearing, doubtless," said

-"hat I was out of nearing, doubtess, said the King; "and spoke of me as folks speak of absent friends.
+the King; "and spoke of me as folks speak of

+absent friends.
 Make no apology.
-I think I have heard ladies say of their lace, that a rent is better than a darn.-Nay, be seated.-Where is Chiffinch?
+I think I have heard ladies say of their lace, that a rent is better than a darn.-Nay, be seated.-Where is Chiffinch?"

 "He is down at York-House, your Majesty," said the dame, recovering, though with no small difficulty, the calm affectation of her usual demeanour.
-"Shall I send your Majesty's com-
+"Shall I send your Majesty's commands?"

-"I will wait his return," said the King .-
+"I will wait his return," said the King .--